Three Kingdoms

-The Three Kingdoms period is one of the bloodiest in Chinese history.
-A nationwide census taken in 280 AD, following the reunification of the Three Kingdoms under the Jin shows a total of 2,459,840 households and 16,163,863 individuals which was only a fraction of the 10,677,960 households, and 56,486,856 individuals reported during the Han era.
+The Three Kingdoms period including the collapse of the Han was one of the most dangerous in Chinese history due to multiple plagues, widespread famines, and civil war.
+A nationwide census taken in 280, following the reunification of the Three Kingdoms under the Jin showed a total of 2,459,840 households and 16,163,863 individuals which was only a fraction of the 10,677,960 households, and 56,486,856 individuals reported during the Han era.
 While the census may not have been particularly accurate due to a multitude of factors of the times, in 280, the Jin did make an attempt to account for all individuals where they could.

 Technology advanced significantly during this period.
 Shu chancellor Zhuge Liang invented the wooden ox, suggested to be an early form of the wheelbarrow, and improved on the repeating crossbow.
 Wei mechanical engineer Ma Jun is considered by many to be the equal of his predecessor Zhang Heng.
 He invented a hydraulic-powered, mechanical puppet theatre designed for Emperor Ming of Wei, square-pallet chain pumps for irrigation of gardens in Luoyang, and the ingenious design of the south-pointing chariot, a non-magnetic directional compass operated by differential gears.

-Although relatively short, this historical period has been greatly romanticized in the cultures of China, Japan, Korea, and Vietnam.
-It has been celebrated and popularized in operas, folk stories, novels and in more recent times, films, television, and video games.
-The best known of these is Luo Guanzhong's Romance of the Three Kingdoms, a Ming dynasty historical novel based on events in the Three Kingdoms period.
-The authoritative historical record of the era is Chen Shou's Records of the Three Kingdoms, along with Pei Songzhi's later annotations of the text.
+The authoritative historical record of the era is Chen Shou's Records of the Three Kingdoms (c.
+290 AD), in tandem with the later annotations published in 429 by Pei Songzhi.
+While comparatively short, the Three Kingdoms period has been romanticised in the culture of the Sinosphere.
+It has been retold and dramatised in folklore, opera, and novels, as well as film, television, and video games.
+The most well-known fictional adaptation of the history is Romance of the Three Kingdoms, a historical novel written during the Ming dynasty by Luo Guanzhong.

-The English-language term "Three Kingdoms" is something of a misnomer, since each state was eventually headed not by a king, but by an emperor who claimed suzerainty over all China.
-Nevertheless, the term "Three Kingdoms" has become standard among English-speaking sinologists.